Six ideation methods to improve customer journey mappingby

 This is the challenge then.
 To listen to the customer’s journey with you requires a system that is open and nonlinear, one that prevents us rushing to internal process first without considering customer benefit.
 And lets the customer journey emerge!

 I also believe that a focus on ‘analytical equity’ – a process map, a statistical chart – uses a different part of the brain than that required for ‘creative equity’, which is unconstrained, inventive, nonlinear and requires a space to operate.
 And I would argue that it’s creative equity that is important for good customer experience.

 So with a blank sheet of paper and a budget, how should we listen?
 Here are a series of multimethod approaches I would apply to fill out the journey map with ideas based on open listening:

 Don’t just focus on ‘as is’ analytical equity: look to use social communities, research and engagement to collect ideas for continuous improvement from your suppliers, employees, customers, noncustomers (inside and out- side your industry) and experts.
 You need to ‘mine’ your creative equity!

 To do this build cross-silo innovation platforms, develop an innovation culture and critically a proper governance structure to turn ideas into action (a skunkworks).
-One company that does this well is LVE, winners of the UK CEM Awards 2015.
+One company that does this well is LVE..
 Here ideas generation is considered part of daily work and culture, taken seriously and invested in.
 Likewise, use social media for ideation; look at how Starbucks and Giff Gaff mine their creative equity.
-In a word, Co-Create, something I have worked closely with in my work with Value Genie (David Pinder and David Rattray).
+In a word, co-create.

 Ideation method 2: Gain stakeholder engagement and ideas